Nightails/nightails.github.io/content/posts/SetupHugoAndGithub.md

 - If you already have a domain purchased, then name however you want.
 The domain can be linked to the repository later.
 - If you intent to use the `github.io` domain, then name it with this scheme `username.github.io`.
 Visit [Github Pages](https://pages.github.com/) for more info.

+### Hugo Installation
+For Windows and MacOS, follow the [official instruction](https://gohugo.io/installation/).

+For Linux, depend on distro, installation from the distro's package manager would be enough.
+But in some case, Fedora for instance, the included package is out of dated.
+Therefore, I recommend installing Hugo via [Snap](https://snapcraft.io/hugo).

+## Getting Start 🚀
+First, create an empty project folder at a directory of your choice.